ooni/ooni.org/content/post/2022-state-of-internet-censorship-indonesia/index.md

 | www.onlinegambling.com    | 119          | 67 (56.3%)  | 4 (3.36%)       | 22 (18.49%)   | 26 (21.85%) |
 | www.partypoker.com        | 119          | 62 (52.1%)  | 4 (3.36%)       | 26 (21.85%)   | 27 (22.69%) |

-_ A sample of gambling websites blocked in Indonesia_
+Table: A sample of gambling websites blocked in Indonesia

 ##### Anonymization and circumvention tools